 In 2015 Jack Dorsey would return as Twitter’s CEO, splitting his time between Twitter and Square.

 Twitter generates revenues via Advertising and data licensing.

 Twitter generates most of its advertising revenue by selling Promoted Products that consist of the following:

 Using its proprietary algorithms, Twitter tries to understand the interests of each user and deliver Promoted Tweets that are intended to be relevant to a particular user.

-• Promoted Trends.
-Promoted Trends, labeled as “promoted,” appear at the top of the list of trending topics or timeline for an entire day in a particular country or globally.
+Promoted Trends, labeled as “promoted,” appear at the top of the list of trending topics or timelines for an entire day in a particular country or globally.